-Health and Safety Inspections
+Health and safety inspections

 Because the health and well-being of residents is a top priority for University Housing, we center our work on creating a healthy living-learning environment in our residence halls.

 Our geographic location and outdoor environment can cause issues for those sensitive to pollen and other allergens and possibly those who have never suffered from allergies in the past.
 If you experience sensitivity, please seek the assistance of the University Health Center and/or your health care provider.
-Below are also some suggestions to help cope during the high pollen seasons in this area.

 - Encase pillows, mattresses and box springs in dust-mite-proof covers.
 Wash sheets, pillowcases and blankets at least once a week in water heated to at least 130 F (54 C).
 Remove, wash or cover comforters.
 Replace wool or feather bedding with synthetic materials